 If you know me well, or have read previous posts from my blog, you’ll know that I’m a Muslim.
 While I don’t pray five times a day, and have not yet done my pilgrimage to Mecca, I do try my best to follow the other Islamic pillars of faith: belief in one God (Allah), fasting during Ramadan, and giving alms to the poor (zakat).

 Ever since I was little, I have always observed Ramadan.
-And despite traveling during Ramadan this year, I plan to try my best to fast during this month.
+And despite doing long term travel during Ramadan this year, I plan to try my best to fast during this month.

 This post may contain affiliate links.
 That means I may receive a small commission if you click on the link and purchase something.
 But don’t worry, this will not result in any extra costs to you.